auguster/languagetool-eclipse-plugin/README.md

 	</settings>
 ```

-I put those information, which you need to define in {brackets} and explained them inside those {brackets}.
+You need to replace the placeholders in `{brackets}` with your own configuration.

 In order to run a build and upload the update-site just need to run the `mvn install -P uploadRepoProfileId` command on the command line.